Trading Strategy with Blocks on Blueshift¶

 in the middle (where you arrange the blocks), a set of menu options on

 the left and a help panel on the right.
-Use the expand
+Use the expand icon on

 right top corner of the canvas to maximize or minimize it.